Home >

 Before you disclose confidential information to a real estate

-disclosed dual agent; and (4) transaction broker.
-Each of these
+3. disclosed dual agent; and

-carefully before making your choice.
+below.
+Please read carefully before making your choice.

 SELLER'S AGENT